Since their introduction in the early 20th century, cars have become integral to human life.

 - Side mirrors

-- Steering knuckle:
+- Steering knuckle

 located behind the front wheels; connects the wheel hub to the suspension - Spindle